-On July 8th, Sunday, we went to church in the morning, after which we occupied ourselves in making inquiries relative to our journey of 1,651\frac{1}{4} miles east to Glyndon, en route for Winnipeg; this was to be partly accomplished by means of the uncompleted Northern Pacific Railroad, and partly by driving over the Rocky Mountains; but, as usual, we had great difficulty in obtaining any reliable information.
-It was very hot and sultry all day, and our hotel was a bad one.
+On July 8th, Sunday, we went to church in the morning, after which we occupied ourselves in making inquiries relative to our journey of 1,651 miles east to Glyndon, en route for Winnipeg; this was to be partly accomplished by means of the uncompleted Northern Pacific Railroad, and partly by driving over the Rocky Mountains; but, as usual, we had great difficulty in obtaining any reliable information. was very hot and sultry all day, and our hotel was a bad one.
 We wrote letters, and made preparations for an early start the next morning, and felt very sorry to have to part with Clive for a short time, according to agreement, so that I might fulfil my long-standing engagement with Jaffray and Cox for July 18th at Glyndon, while he kept to his Kootenay engagement with Baillie-Grohman.

-We were up at 5 a.m. the next day, and all went as far as the steam-boat landing together. and I had intended going by steamer up the Columbia River, as far as The Dalles, and thence on by rail to Missoula; but, thanks to the forest fires, all the views were totally obscured; and as we were told it would not be clear again till there had been some rain, we very reluctantly gave up the Columbia by water, and arranged to go direct by rail to Missoula (700 miles).
+We were up at 5 a.m. the next day, and all went as far as the steam-boat landing together.
+Mitchell and I had intended going by steamer up the Columbia River, as far as The Dalles, and thence on by rail to Missoula; but, thanks to the forest fires, all the views were totally obscured; and as we were told it would not be clear again till there had been some rain, we very reluctantly gave up the Columbia by water, and arranged to go direct by rail to Missoula (700 miles).
 Clive, however, having too much time on hand, went by boat; Mitchell and I crossed the river at 7 a.m., and then took our tickets to Missoula by the Oregon Railroad and Navigation Company.
 We skirted the Columbia River, but everything was so thick that we could not even see across it; however, the little we could make out of the bank on which the railway ran showed us that the scenery was very good.
 Our route lay along the Oregon Territory shore; the opposite bank of the river is in Washington Territory, and is said to be the better scenery of the two.
-Above the Lower hand-net.
-The steamer runs from Portland to the Lower Cascades, where it transfers its passengers into a train to go on five to seven miles to the Upper Cascades, whence they proceed again by steamer to The Dalles.
-As far as I could make out, I think the scenery about here must be very pretty; on the river-bank the trees are small, but I noticed many specimens of our old friend the Ponderosa appearing again.
-Between the Upper and Lower Cascades the Government is constructing a series of locks, to allow of water communication.
-As the line approaches The Dalles station, a passage is cut for it out of the towering rocks, and it has only just room to pass between the river and mountain.
-I very much regretted that we could not see more of Washington Territory (which was still only divided from us by the river), but the smoke effectually veiled it from sight, both during our steam down the Sound, and also throughout our present journey, so that we hardly saw anything of it worth mentioning.
+Above the Lower

 Cascades we passed a salmon-wheel, which somewhat resembles a water-wheel, but has nets instead of paddles.
 The Indians had just had a catch, and we saw a whole barrow-full of salmon being wheeled away.
-We also noticed several salmon-stages, where the fishermen ladle these fish out of the water with a
+We also noticed several salmon-stages, where the fishermen ladle these fish out of the water with a hand-net.